LuciferUchiha/old.georgerowlands.ch/docs/Programming/C/1-Introduction.md

 ## Inputting Data

-THESE NEEDS TO COME LATER ON after pointers and arrays, strings reading input from keyboard the most general is scanf reads input from standard input stream stdin which is by default the console according to the provided format. comes in as a string but can be formatted to other types as seen later. returns number of items it succesfully reads so when typign in 2014 it will be 4 characters not 1 string or a number. scanf uses whitespaces to decide how to divide the input.
+The `stdio.h` file contains the `scanf()` function which reads input from the standard input stream "stdin", which by default is the console.
+The function can read and parse the input using the provided format specifier.
+Important to know is that it uses whitespaces to tokenize the input.

 ```c title="main.c"
 #include "stdio.h"